n3uron/ming-docker/README.md

 ## About Us

-At [N3uron](https://n3uron.com/) our mission is to design modern Industrial IoT software solutions to empower organizations to accomplish any data collection system project, whilst minimizing technological and financial obstacles.
+At [N3uron](https://n3uron.com/) our mission is to design modern Industrial IoT software solutions to empower organizations to accomplish any data management project, whilst minimizing technological and financial obstacles.